The Battle of the Water Futures: Problem Description

-Instead, only two outputs are observable: actual consumption and undelivered demand.
-These two variables are extracted from an EPANET simulation of the network run in pressure-driven analysis (PDA) mode with a minimum pressure threshold of 30 m.
-This threshold accounts for the requirement to deliver 20 m of pressure at the consumer tap, plus an allowance of 5 m pressure drop in the secondary network and 5 m in the tertiary portion.
+The decomposition between delivered and undelivered demand is extracted from an EPANET simulation of the network run in pressure-driven analysis (PDA) mode with a minimum pressure threshold of 30 m.
+Whenever there is undelivered demand, we assume that this reduces the billable component first, i.e., \(Q^\text{BIL}_m(t) = D^\text{BIL}_m(t) - U_m(t)\).

 \hypertarget{sec:water-dem}{ \paragraph{Water Demand Model} }